 For a traditional IRA, you must start taking distributions by April 1st of the year following the year when you reach the age of 70½.
 Thus, the money you put into your IRA wasn't part of your taxable income for all those years, saving you considerable sums while you filed your annual returns.

 Note that there is a 10% federal penalty tax on withdrawals before the age of 59½ unless your situation meets one of a few exceptions.
+Adam Carroll, Chief Education Officer at National Financial Educators, cautions people against withdrawing funds from your IRA early: "What they're doing is they're sacrificing their future financial success and their security for today's present problem."

 A Roth IRA, as you would imagine, is simply an IRA that, except as discussed below, is subject to the rules that apply to a traditional IRA.
 This special savings plan was created as part of the Taxpayer Relief Act of 1997 and takes its name from its main sponsor, Senator William Roth of Delaware.